 Brad — Physical Therapy Patient Story

 Brad’s arthritic shoulder had bothered him for years.
 The pain became so severe the United Methodist minister couldn’t hold his Bible during services and spent nights sleeping in a recliner.
 It even hurt when he walked.
-He finally opted to have a total shoulder replacement, performed by Dean G. Sotereanos, MD, an orthopaedic surgeon, at UPMC Passavant in fall 2016.
+He finally opted to have a total shoulder replacement, performed by Dean G. Sotereanos, MD, an orthopaedic surgeon at UPMC Passavant, in Fall 2016.

 Brad’s physical therapy sessions began four weeks after surgery, at UPMC Centers for Rehab Services’ Peters Township location in McMurray.

 At first, the pain was almost unbearable, but he faithfully followed instructions from his physical therapist, Dan Rehak, who started with a full evaluation and simple pendulum exercises.
-Over the next six weeks, Brad steadily regained strength and range of motion as the therapist methodically added more exercises, resistance bands, light weights, and gentle manipulation.
+Over the next six weeks, Brad steadily regained strength and range of motion as the therapist methodically added more exercises, resistance bands, light weights, and gentle mobilization

 “Initially, it was extremely painful.
 But everyone there was supportive, thoughtful, kind, and helpful,” says Brad.
 “They got to know me.
 They didn’t just care for my shoulder, they cared for me — the whole person.”